-- A teacher who, in conversations with students or parents, takes a position on testing contrary to the school district's educational program may potentially be subject to disciplinary action, e.g. charges of misconduct or insubordination.
-The Supreme Court has held that when a public employee speaks in his/her capacity as an employee, the speech is not constitutionally protected. - However, because standardized testing is a matter of public concern, a local speaking as a union, or an individual member speaking as a parent or citizen, about educational concerns over standardized testing, for instance, in a letter to the editor or in a statement to the Board of Education, is protected by the U.S. Constitution at least so long as they are not encouraging other parents or students to opt-out from a test. - Members' questions about particular statements or actions regarding opting-out should be referred to the LRS.
+• A teacher who, in conversations with students or parents, takes a position on testing contrary to the school district's educational program may potentially be subject to disciplinary action, e.g. charges of misconduct or insubordination.
+The Supreme Court has held that when a public employee speaks in his/her capacity as an employee, the speech is not constitutionally protected.